 Move on several decades, and I made my escape.
 Now!
 Now is when I shall write, I declared.
 So, four years on, with my first novel published, and another one on the way, the decision to run away has proved to be the best thing I could have done.
 I was Vice-Principal of a Comprehensive School near Exeter when I left, and now I’m a struggling writer.
 Would I go back?
 Not on your nelly.

 These days I do as much creative work as I can.
-I sing in two choirs, write short stories and poems and novels, walk, do yoga, cycle.
-I belong to a lovely writing group called Bow Wharf Writers, and I’m a Trustee at The Ferne Animal Sanctuary, where I edit the @ferne newsletter and enjoy bothering cats.
+I write short stories and poems and novels, walk, do yoga.
+I belong to a lovely writing group called Bow Wharf Writers, and I’m a volunteer at The Ferne Animal Sanctuary, where I edit the @ferne newsletter and enjoy bothering cats.

 Life can be the thing that happens when you’re looking the other way, and, much as I love hearing about young people who get their publishing break early in their careers, for me, now is the right time, and I have so much to give.